How to measure a room for paint

 3. Subtract doors and windows

-4. Decide on coats
+4. Decide on coats and primer

-5. Check the can
+5. Check paint coverage

 SHOP NOTE